axelsimon/fabric-private-chaincode/README.md

 privacy of chaincode data and computation from potentially untrusted peers.

 Intel SGX is the most prominent TEE today and available with commodity CPUs.
-It establishes trusted execution contexts called enclaves on a CPU, which isolate data and programs from the host operating system in hardware and ensure that outputs are correct.
+Using hardware-based encryption, it establishes trusted execution contexts called enclaves which isolate data and programs from the host operating system and ensure that outputs are correct.

 This lab provides a framework to develop and execute Fabric chaincode within an enclave.
 It allows to write chaincode applications where the data is